-Use a SWOT Analysis to assess your organisation's current position before you decide on any new strategy.
-Find out what's working well and what's not so good.
-Ask yourself where you want to go, how you might get there – and what might get in your way.
+Using a SWOT Analysis to assess your organisation's current position before you implement any new strategy will help you to find out what's working well, what’s not, and decide where you want to go and how you’re going to get there.

-This article and video will help you to discover what a SWOT Analysis is, how to carry one out, and how to apply its benefits to the maximum.
+This article and video will help you to discover what a SWOT Analysis is, how to carry one out, and how to apply the benefits to your business.

 What is a SWOT Analysis?

-SWOT stands for Strengths, Weaknesses, Opportunities and Threats, so a SWOT Analysis is a technique for assessing these four aspects of your business.
+SWOT stands for Strengths, Weaknesses, Opportunities and Threats, and is a technique for assessing these four aspects of your business.

-You can use a SWOT Analysis to make the most of what you've got, to your organisation's best advantage.
-You can use it to reduce the chances of failure and better still, you can start to craft a strategy that distinguishes you from your competitors, and so compete successfully in your market.
+A SWOT Analysis helps you reduce the chances of failure, helps to make the most of what you have, and can help you craft a strategy that distinguishes you from your competitors, so you can compete successfully in your market.

 How to Perform a SWOT Analysis